ExpressGateway/express-gateway.io/_posts/2018-03-20-community-update-march-2018.markdown

 ---
-title: 'Dev Round-up: JWT, Env Var and a little Express.js'
+title: Dev Round-up - JWT, Env Var and a little Express.js
+description: A quick round up of the most popular posts on JWT, environment variables and express.js, How-Tos and videos and get a sneak peek at what's in store for the next Express Gateway release.
 date: 2018-03-20 12:16:00 Z
 categories:
 - technology